 - Academic or specialized works will be accepted under special circumstances – as such, we strongly recommend pitching the manuscript to us before writing it.

-- If your manuscript is accepted, you will be expected to sign a binding contract with Champion Books.
+- If your manuscript is accepted, you will be expected to sign a contract with Champion Books before we proceed further.

 If you wish to write something for Champion